Who made the most saves, crosses, clearances, ball recoveries and completed passes this week?

 Article top media content

-UEFA.com has a treasure trove of statistics covering many aspects of play to enhance the UEFA Europa Conference League, Europe's newest club competition.
+UEFA.com has a treasure trove of statistics covering many aspects of play to enhance the UEFA Europa League.

-In this piece presented by Swissquote, we sift through the Matchday 1 numbers to find there were more stand-out stars than just those registering goals and assists.
+In this piece, presented by Swissquote, we sift through the Matchday 4 data to pick out the stand-out displays.

 Most passes completed

 Leicester and Napoli are embroiled in a group where only three points separate top from bottom, making the abilities of Çağlar Söyüncü and Zambo Anguissa to keep play moving all the more vital.

 Neither side has previously had a player on this list in a matchweek, and yet here they have two apiece.
 Amartey was also immensely influential as the Foxes earned a hard-earned point against Spartak Moskva, while anchor Demme played a key role in the Italian side's 4-1 win at Legia.
 Defender Verdon's passing accuracy of almost 89% was likewise impressive considering the pressure he faced as Ludogorets lost 4-2 at Braga.

 5: Josip Radošević (Brøndby)

 Only one player had completed more than six crosses in a matchweek before Januzaj helped Liga high-fliers Sociedad to dominate possession and remain unbeaten in the Europa League with a 1-1 draw at home to Sturm.
 Radošević's tally would also have made him the second-most successful cross supplier on Matchday 3, the midfielder playing a critical creative role as Brøndby claimed a point to boost their qualification hopes at home to Rangers, for whom Barišić features in the category for the third time in four matchweeks.